Measuring Weak-to-Strong Legibility of Reasoning Models: Methodology

 \textbf{Length.} The most intuitive legibility metric is conciseness---how economically traces convey necessary reasoning.
 For a reasoning trace $R$ containing $n$ tokens split into $m$ steps, we count the efficiency of a trace as the reciprocal of its token length $(\frac{1}{n})$ or step length $(\frac{1}{m})$.

-We use NLTK's sentence tokenizer to segment reasoning traces into steps.
-Token efficiency captures direct token counts, while step efficiency captures the number of steps in a trace For cross-problem comparison, we normalize by median lengths for correct solutions.

 \textbf{Redundancy.} Length metrics do not measure information density.
 A critical failure mode in test-time compute is semantic redundancy---repeating similar reasoning steps without adding new information.
-Following \citet{hongReconsideringOverthinkingPenalizing2025}, we compute sentence embeddings and measure maximum cosine similarity between each step $s_i$ and all preceding steps:
+Following \citet{hongReconsideringOverthinkingPenalizing2025}, we compute sentence embeddings and measure maximum cosine similarity between each step $s_i$ and all preceding steps: $\text{Redundancy}(s_i) = \max_{j < i} \text{sim}(s_i, s_j)$

-Using MiniLM-L6-v2 to capture embeddings, we set a threshold $\tau = 0.8$ (validated manually; see Appendix~\ref{app:redundancy}) and compute the proportion of steps exceeding it as the trace-level redundancy score.

 \textbf{Backtracking.} Strategy switches and reversals indicate exploratory reasoning but also create discontinuities that impede comprehension.
-We use an LLM judge $J$ to classify whether each step $s_i$ represents backtracking given prior context. $J$ returns a list of backtracking steps found in the input trace, We report the proportion of steps that are labeled as backtracking.
+We use an LLM judge $J$ to classify whether each step $s_i$ represents backtracking given prior context. $J$ returns a list of backtracking steps found in the input trace.
+We report the number of steps labeled as backtracking.
 See Appendix~\ref{app:backtrack} for details.